Jonazan2/PatBoy/README.md

 # Dependencies

-Patboy is using *SDL2* to render the emulator and OpenGL with dearimgui for the debugger.
-Google Test is being used as test library for the project.
+Patboy is using [SDL2](https://wiki.libsdl.org/Installation) to render the emulator and OpenGL with [dearimgui](https://github.com/ocornut/imgui) by [Omar Cornut](https://github.com/ocornut) for the debugger.
+[Google Test](https://github.com/google/googletest) is being used as test library for the project.

-### How to install SDL2

-SDL2 can be installed following this tutorial from the official page: https://wiki.libsdl.org/Installation.

-### How to install GoogleTest

-Google Test can be found in the following repository : https://github.com/google/googletest